iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

-You can convert HEIF and HEVC media by exporting it to a different format from an Apple or third-party app.
+To convert HEIF and HEVC media manually, export it to a different format from an Apple or third-party app.
 For example:

 - If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.

-- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC checkbox isn’t selected.
+- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC box isn't ticked.

 Importing this media by USB

-When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture or a PC, the media ma be converted to JPEG or H.264.
+When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture or a PC, the media may be converted to JPEG or H.264.

 You can change the behaviour of the import in iOS 11 or later.
 Go to Settings > Photos.
 In the TRANSFER TO MAC OR PC section, tap Keep Originals to prevent the media from being converted to JPEG or H.264 when importing.